U.F.O. (2012 film): Plot

 SAS lieutenant Michael Galloway, his friends Vincent and Robin, and Robin's girlfriend Dana, go out to a club.
 While there, Michael hooks up with a girl named Carrie and Robin proposes to Dana.
 Just as Robin sees a strange light in the sky, he soon assist Michael in a fight.
 The group go back to Robin's house where Michael and Carrie have sex while Dana and Robin celebrate their engagement.

 Upon waking, they discover that the phones, televisions, and radios have stopped working.
 Michael and Carrie drunkenly stumble from the house and are warned by a tramp of danger from people with a purple mark.
 The next morning, an earthquake shocks the group out of the house where outside they see a city-sized spaceship hovering over Derby.
 As society begins to break down, they go down to a local store for supplies with Michael's friend Pete's assistance.
 Two looters wait for them outside but Michael frightens them off with a pistol as they return to Robin's house.

-Later that night, Michael and Carrie go go to get fuel and more ammunition.
+Later that night, Michael and Carrie go to get fuel and more ammunition.
 They meet a gas station attendant who says there will be war because even if the aliens don't attack first, human governments will panic and attack the aliens.
 Michael and Carrie have a car accident and Michael administers a mercy killing to a fatally wounded survivor.
 They rescue an injured girl from the wreck and try to get her medical supplies but are stopped by a policeman.
 Eventually he lets them pass after the girl identifies him as a "man with a purple mark".
 The policeman suddenly attempts to kill the girl only to be stopped and killed by Michael and Carrie.

-Back at Robin's house, they see smaller aliens crafts approach he house and hide from sight.
+Back at Robin's house, they see smaller aliens crafts approach the house and hide from sight.
 Robin and Vincent go out to steal a car, and Dana is stalked by a spotter ship.
 She is then saved by soldiers Kenny and Sam who bring the ship down with a rocket launcher.
 When everyone reunites, the group decide to move to Michael's uncle George's house.
 The tramp sneaks behind Michael and takes his pistol, threatening them while saying that they are protecting the Devil.
 The tramp is gunned down by the soldiers, but Robin is shot and killed.